KineticPreProcessor/KPP/docs/source/getting_started/01_installation.rst

       # ... etc ...

-   This output indicates :program:`gcc` major version 11 has been installed.
+   This output indicates :program:`gcc` major version 11 has been installed, and that the gcc executable is called :code:`gcc-11`.
    (Your version may differ.)

 #.
-Now that you know that the :program:`gcc` compiler's executable is
-   actually named :file:`gcc-11`, you can define some aliases that will override :program:`clang` with :program:`gcc`.
-Add the following code-block to your :file:`.bashrc` file (or to your :file:`.bash_aliases` file if you have one):
+Add  the following code block to your :file:`.bashrc` file (or to your
+   :file:`.bash_aliases` file if you have one).
+This will define aliases that will override :program:`clang` with :program:`gcc`.

    .. code-block:: bash